What is smart security? Everything you need to know about this cutting-edge technology and how it can protect your home

 (Image credit: Google)

-A smart home security system is a set of internet-connected security cameras, motion sensors, door locks, window/door sensors and even sirens that connect wirelessly together.
+But how does smart security work, really?
+Well, it’s typically a set of internet-connected security cameras, motion sensors, door locks, window/door sensors and even sirens that connect wirelessly together.

-The majority of systems are driven by a ‘hub’, usually a small nondescript box that's connected directly to your broadband router.
+The majority of systems are driven by a ‘hub’, which is usually a small, nondescript box connected directly to your broadband router.
 The hub sends information wirelessly from each element of the system to and from your smartphone.
-Once all connected together, if someone opens a window or door, or walks past a sensor, you will receive an alert on your phone.
-And if they stray into the camera's field of vision, you'll receive either a picture or a short video clip.

 living room with smart security ring alarm